 Doppler radar can provide high-resolution wind measurements within tropical cyclones (TCs), but the measurement is limited to the projection of the wind along the radial direction of the radar beam.
-Wind retrieval techniques are therefore required in

-- 20 order to identify the convective and kinematic structure of TCs from either single or multiple Doppler observations.
+Wind retrieval techniques are therefore required in order to identify the convective and kinematic structure of TCs from either single or multiple Doppler observations.
 While multiple Doppler retrievals are generally superior for deriving three-dimensional winds, measurements from two or more radars are not generally available and are often not simultaneous.
-In addition to the presence of an airborne Doppler radar with fore/aft capability or multiple radars with sufficient range and geometry around the TC, a steady state assumption during the Doppler radar observation period is required to synthesize the wind fields into one snapshot in time.
-The steady state - 25 assumption is less severe for single Doppler wind retrievals, but more assumptions about the unresolved components of the flow are required.
-Previous studies have shown the intercomparison of dual Doppler wind fields from two orthogonal flight legs and a ground-based two-radar network (Jorgensen et al., 1983; Hildebrand and Mueller, 1985).
-Several other studies have investigated both single and multi-Doppler techniques for retrieving TC wind fields (Lee et al., 1994; Crum et al., 1998; Reasor et al., 2000; Lee et al., 1999; Jou et al., 2008; Bell et al., 2012), but the strengths and weaknesses of different techniques have

-30 not been compared and addressed fully.
-In this study, ground-based single Doppler and airborne dual Doppler observations simultaneously sampling Hurricane Matthew (2016) are analyzed to provide the first comprehensive comparison between ground-based single and airborne multi-Doppler wind retrieval techniques in a TC.
+In addition to the presence of two or more radars with sufficient range and geometry around the TC, a steady state assumption during the Doppler radar observation period is required.
+The steady state assumption is less severe for single Doppler wind retrievals, but more assumptions about the unresolved components of wind fields have not been compared and addressed fully.
+In this study, single Doppler and airborne dual Doppler observations simultaneously sampling Hurricane Matthew (2016) are analyzed to provide the first comprehensive comparison between the two wind retrieval techniques.